 For me, it was an eye-opener to see how tough these women were in labour and childbirth – they were almost silent whilst in active labour, then when they knew the birth was imminent they would walk themselves through to the labour ward, hop onto the bed and push the baby out within minutes!
 They knew their bodies very well.

-With the high rates of postpartum haemorrhage and babies born in poor conditions in Africa I was expecting to see the worst, yet whilst we were caring for these women, there were no major obstetric emergencies.
+With the high rates of postpartum haemorrhage and babies born in poor condition in Africa I was expecting to see the worst, yet whilst we were caring for these women, there were no major obstetric emergencies.
 One women, following the morning ward observations and further tests was found to be suffering from cerebral malaria.
 Labour was commenced with an ARM and she progressed well, though towards the later stages the fetal heart rate was dangerously slow and we braced for neonatal resuscitation.
 Thankfully, a male infant was delivered soon after without needing resuscitation, only antibiotics for sepsis.
 Both were well enough to be discharged after 2 days.

-Throughout my Midwifery training, the importance of observations is drummed into us and this trip has been a clear indication of how these simple observations can save lives.
+Throughout Midwifery training, the importance of observations is drummed into us and this trip has been a clear indication of how performing these simple observations can save lives.
 Several babies were identified as being fit for discharge by the doctors only for us to them find that they were septic after doing their observations.
 If there’s one thing I hope the Azur staff took from our visit, it would be the importance of observations of both mother and baby in preventing mortality.